Amirsalar-Hosseini/Cinema-ticket-reservation-platform/README.md

     This project uses a custom user model for managing authentication and user roles.
 Key features include:

    .
-Unique email as the primary user identifier.
+Unique phone number as the primary user identifier.
    .
 Secure JWT-based session management.
    . is_staff and is_superuser fields for admin control.